 What to Use to Clean a TV Screen

 To avoid damage to your TV while cleaning, only use gentle products.
 Never wipe the screen with paper towels, abrasive sponges, or coarsely woven rags, which can cause scratches.
 Instead, use high-quality, finely woven microfiber cloths to clean TV screens, recommends cleaning expert Leslie Reichert.

 You should also avoid cleaning products that contain alcohol or ammonia as ingredients.
 These types of cleaners can remove antiglare coatings and cause images to become cloudy or distorted.
 A simple swipe with a microfiber cloth is typically all that's needed to remove dust and other debris from the screen's surface.
 When more than a light dusting is required, however, use the guidelines below for the best way to clean a TV.

-How to Clean a Flat Screen TV
+How to Clean a TV Screen

 - Turn off and unplug TVs and LCD monitors before cleaning the screens to avoid being shocked while cleaning.